 Among the assets that need to be declared are deposits in other countries, investment funds which are deposited abroad, properties outside of Spain and brokerage account which are registered outside of Spain without a branch in Spain, for example the online broker, Degiro.

-If you have already presented Modelo 720 in the previous year or earlier, you only have to do it if the value of your assets outside of Spain have increased more than 20 000 euros.
+If you have already filed Modelo 720 in the previous year or earlier, you only have to do it if the value of your assets outside of Spain have increased more than 20 000 euros or if you have other changes, such as opened new accounts or closed accounts during the year.
+For most people you only have to file it the first year you move to Spain and then if there is some change regarding the assets.

 If you have more than 50 000 euros of assets outside of Spain in total, including accounts shares, funds and properties per the last day of the previous year.